 California PC 211 | Robbery

 In California, robbery is the act of taking personal property of another accomplished by means of force or fear.
-Charged under PC 211, it’s labeled as an inherently danger felony applied to California’s Three Strike laws.
-Consequently, a conviction carries a life time strike on someone’s criminal record and will serve as a sentencing enhancement in the event someone commits a future felony.
+Charged under penal code 211 pc, it’s labeled as an inherently danger felony applied to California’s Three Strike laws.
+Consequently, a conviction carries a life time strike on someone’s criminal record and will serve as a sentencing enhancement in the event someone commits a another felony.

 If a person never actually participated in the robbery itself, they could still be charged if they conspired with another or aided and abetted to the robbery in any manner.
 For instance, lending your car to the suspect for the purposes of carrying out the robbery.

 An unsuccessful robbery may be an attempted robbery.
 Attempted robbery occurs when a defendant commits a substantial step in furtherance of effectuating the robbery.
 For instance, showing up at a prearranged robbery location with a loaded gun but having second thoughts and leaving the scene.

 Typically, the government charges additional crimes along with robbery including assault, battery, burglary, criminal threats, grand theft, or petty theft.
 And if applicable, the prosecutor will conjointly file sentencing enhancements if the robbery was accomplished with the use of a firearm or the robbery was carried out for the benefit of a criminal street gang.

 Under CALCRIM 1600, in order for someone to be found guilty of robbery (PC 211), the prosecutor must prove the following elements beyond a reasonable doubt: